Non-local interference in arrival time: Results and Discussions

-In Figs.\! \ref{EthaEffect} and \ref{CollapseEffect}, the joint arrival time distribution $\Pi(t_L, t_R)$ and also the right and left marginal distributions $\Pi_{R}(t_R)$ and $\Pi_{L}(t_L)$ are plotted, for cesium atoms in two cases: with collapse effect in black and without that in dark-cyan.
-Fig.\! \ref{EthaEffect} shows the one-particle and two-particle temporal interference pattern for fixed screens' locations and different values of the entanglement parameter $\eta$.
-The marginal distributions are generated using $10^6$ trajectories.
-However, for clarity, only $10^4$ points are shown in the joint scatter plots.
-As mentioned, maximum entanglement occurs when $|\eta|=1$ and when $\eta=0$, the particles are entirely uncorrelated.
-As one can see in Fig.\! \ref{EthaEffect}, the visibility of the joint and marginal distributions have an inverse relation.
-This behavior represents a \textit{temporal} counterpart to the complementarity between the one-particle and two-particle interference visibilities of the arrival \textit{position} pattern, which can be observed in the conventional double-slit experimental configuration \cite{Georgiev2021, peled2020double, jaeger1993complementarity}.
-Moreover, the correction of the two-particle distributions due to the collapse effect decreases with the turning off of the entanglement, and in $\eta=0$, interference patterns with and without correction are the same.
-In fact, in this case, we have $\Pi(t_L, t_R)=\Pi_{R}(t_R)\Pi_{L}(t_L)$.
+In Figs.\,\ref{EthaEffect}, the joint arrival time distribution $\Pi(t_L, t_R)$ and the right marginal distribution $\Pi_{R}(t_R)$ are plotted, for sodium atom pairs in two cases: with collapse effect in black and without it in dark-cyan.
+In this figure, we see the one-particle and two-particle temporal interference patterns for fixed screen locations ($Y_L=4$ mm and $Y_R=80$ mm) and different values of the entanglement parameter $\eta$.
+The marginal distributions are generated using $10^6$ particles' trajectories, however, for clarity, only $10^4$ points are shown in the joint scatter plots.
+As previously mentioned, the maximum entanglement occurs when $|\eta|=1$; and when $\eta=0$, the particles are entirely uncorrelated.
+As one can see in Fig.\,\ref{EthaEffect}, the visibilities of the joint and marginal distributions have an inverse relation; when the one-particle interference visibility is maximal, the two-particle interference visibility is minimal, and vice versa.
+This behavior represents a \textit{temporal} counterpart to the complementarity between the one-particle and two-particle interference visibilities of the arrival \textit{position} pattern, which can be observed in a double-double-slit configuration \cite{Georgiev2021, peled2020double}.
+In fact, an analogous behavior has been observed in the momentum distribution of entangled atom pairs \cite{bergschneider2019experimental}.
+However, it is important to remark that, the ‘‘time of flight measurement’’ technique, which is usually used to measure the momentum distribution in the context of cold-atom experiments, is a position measurement after a specific large time, not an arrival time measurement at a specific position \cite{vona2013does}.

+A quantitative study of such complementary relationship is firstly discussed in the pioneering works of Jaeger, Horne, Shimony, and Vaidman for discrete systems \cite{jaeger1993complementarity,jaeger1995two}.
+In these works, it is shown that there is a trade-off between these two visibilities, such that their squares add up to one or less, $W^2+V^2\leq 1$, where $V$ and $W$ are one-particle and two-particles interference visibility, respectively \cite{jaeger1993complementarity}.
+Recently, this complementary relationship has been studied for some continuous-variables, i.e., position and momentum, in a double-double-slit configuration \cite{Georgiev2021}.
+Here we numerically study this complementary relation for arrival time interference patterns.
+In this regard, the visibilities associated with arrival time interference patterns, which are represented in Fig.\,\ref{EthaEffect}, are shown in Fig.\,\ref{visibility}---for more details of the visibility estimation method, see appendix \ref{AppendixB}.
+As one can see in Fig.\,\ref{visibility}, the one-particle and two-particle visibilities have opposite behavior and the sum of their squared values satisfies the mentioned complementary relation.